As we all know, footballers are always looking for an opportunity to

 The pitch was split into three sections.
 The midfield saw a side view of the middle of the pitch, but as soon as the ball went towards either goal, a new screen would appear with the goal at it’s top.

 As you can imagine, it was incredibly disorientating and made the game very difficult to play.
 Gascoigne also gave his name to the sequel, entitled ‘Gazza II’, which this time featured scrolling across the pitch, but still managed to be rubbish.

 Once upon a time, before word got around that he was a serial shagger, Gary Lineker was the saintly boy next door and nation’s heart-throb.

-He was an advertisers’ dream and promoted many products.
+He was an advertisers’ dream and promoted many products simultaneously searching for remote jobs.
 I even had a Gary Lineker tracksuit with his embroidered signature on the chest.
 To annoy me, my brother used to pretend to read the signature and say ‘Gary Pallister’.

 Of course, Lineker also gave his name to some computer games, such as Superstar Soccer from Gremlin Graphics, of which the most notable aspect was the fact that if your keeper didn’t kick it out quickly enough, the referee would award a corner.

 Later on came Gary Lineker’s Hot Shot, which aped Sensible Soccer’s overhead view, but wasn’t nearly so good.